apache/knox/gateway-release/readme.txt

   Java 1.6 or later

 Hadoop Cluster:
-  Local installation of a Hadoop Cluster (EC2 instances and/or Sandbox installations will not work at this time) The EC2 and Sandbox limitation is caused by Hadoop services running with internal IP addresses.
-The Gateway will work in these cases but it must be deployed on the EC2 cluster or Sandbox VM.
+  A local installation of a Hadoop Cluster is required at this time.
+Hadoop EC2 cluster and/or Sandbox installations are currently difficult to access remotely via the Gateway.
+The EC2 and Sandbox limitation is caused by Hadoop services running with internal IP addresses.
+For the Gateway to work in these cases it will need to be deployed on the EC2 cluster or Sandbox.
 The instructions that follow assume that the Gateway is deployed externally from the Hadoop clusters.
+Externally in this case is likely to be

   The Hadoop cluster should have WebHDFS and WebHCat (i.e. Templeton) deployed and configured.